nikakvo/GKI_Kernel_SukiSU/README.md

 python3 check_susfs.py --pin 'gki-android13-5.15=<your-ref>'
 ```

-That reports what landed upstream since your pin and, more usefully,
+That reports what landed upstream since your pin and separates commits
-separates commits touching files this build depends on from the ones that do
+touching files this build depends on from the ones that do not.
+Only two
-not.
-Only two files can actually break a build:
+files can actually break a build:
 `kernel_patches/KernelSU/10_enable_susfs_for_ksu.patch` and the per-branch
 `50_add_susfs_in_gki-*.patch`.